ballerina-platform/openapi-connectors/openapi/asana/Module.md

 ## Overview

 Asana API connector consume the data exposed in https://app.asana.com/api/1.0.
-It is supporting the following operations.
+It is supporting the operations available in official API documentation.

 ## Configuring Connector